 CNCBLB impairment testing must be performed prior to each reporting date, or when there is an indication of the deterioration in the underlying credit or an event has occurred that may lead to a potential default.
 The test and calculation must indicate the amount recoverable is lower than the credit sum due (including interest and fees).

-The Bank must ensure its assessment of impairments are IFRS9 compliant, as detailed in section 6.3.
-Events described earlier can include:
+The Bank must ensure its assessment of impairments are IFRS9 compliant and should take into account changes in credit conditions, such as:

 There has been a deterioration in the credit performance or indications that there is likely to be a reduction in the credit quality;